List of Star Fox characters: Andrew Oikonny

 is a monkey who is the nephew of Andross.
-In Star Fox 64, Andross is said to have effectively forced Pigma to include him on the team, as he is otherwise an inexperienced pilot with an elitist attitude, using his uncle's authority as a shield to be arrogant, causing him to be unpopular with his crew mates; essentially, the only reason Wolf tolerates him is because he is using his connections to Andross to provide the team with immeasurable technological and financial support.
-In battle, he primarily targets Slippy usually saying, "Stick to the pond, froggie".
+In Star Fox 64, Andross is said to have effectively forced Pigma to include him on the team in order to get him out of the way.
+He is not a good pilot or fighter.
+His elitist attitude has also made him unpopular with his crew mates; Wolf tolerates him because of his connection to Andross.
+In battle, he primarily targets Slippy.

-According to the Official Star Fox 64 Player's Guide his favorite book is "The Apes of Wrath".

-Sometime after Andross is destroyed, Oikonny, no longer having the support of his uncle, is kicked out of Star Wolf, and from there he plans to avenge his uncle's death by gathering the remnants of the Venom army to stage a rebellion against Corneria, as seen in the beginning of Star Fox: Assault, where Oikonny pilots his ship resembling Andross on Fortuna, but a large Aparoid destroys it.
+Sometime after Andross is destroyed, Oikonny is kicked out of Star Wolf.
+From there, he plans to avenge his uncle's death by gathering the remnants of the Venom army to stage a rebellion against Corneria.
+This is seen in the beginning of Star Fox: Assault, where Oikonny pilots a ship that resembles Andross' head, before a large Aparoid destroys it.

-He returns in Star Fox Command where he joins the Anglars and pilots the Death Crab.
-He again attempts to get revenge on Fox and confronts him and his team in Fichina.
+He returns in Star Fox Command, where he joins the Anglars and pilots the Death Crab.
+He once again attempts to get revenge on Fox and confronts him and his team in Fichina.
+He appears in the Super Smash Bros. series as a collectable trophy.

-In Star Fox 2, a similar character named Algy appears as a member of the Star Wolf wing, who seems to be a lemur and is unrelated to Andross.

-In English, he is voiced by John Hugil in Star Fox: Assault.
+In English, he was voiced by Bill Johns in Star Fox 64 (1997), John Hugil in Star Fox: Assault (2005), and Mike West in all subsequent games since 2011.
 In the Japanese versions of the series, he is voiced by Daisuke Sakaguchi in Star Fox 64, Yūsuke Numata in Star Fox: Assault, and Atsushi Abe in Star Fox 64 3D and Star Fox Zero.

 Panther Caroso

 Panther Caroso (known as in Japanese-language versions) is a black panther who makes his first appearance as the newest member of Star Wolf in Star Fox: Assault.
 His signature symbol, which is on his Wolfen, is a red rose.
 Panther is conceited and a flirt, considering himself a ladies' man.
 In the game, he unsuccessfully tries to flirt with Krystal several times.

 Panther reappears in Star Fox Command, where he attempts to begin a relationship with Krystal after she joins the Star Wolf team following her breakup with Fox.
 In the English version of Command, Panther speaks in the third person, despite his normal speaking habits in Star Fox: Assault.

-He is voiced in English by David Scully in Star Fox: Assault.
-His Japanese voice is provided by Tetsu Inada in both Star Fox: Assault and Super Smash Bros.
+He was voiced in English by David Scully, who also voiced Leon, in Star Fox: Assault (2005), and Eric Newsome in Super Smash Bros.
+Brawl (2008).
+In Japanese, he is voiced by Tetsu Inada in Star Fox: Assault and Super Smash Bros.
 Brawl.
+He makes a cameo appearance as a collectable trophy in the Super Smash Bros. series.

+In Star Fox 2, the Star Wolf team includes a member named Algy, who appears to be a lemur (specifically an aye-aye).